United

 sanction the use of force to implement them.

-weight and severity of Security Council resolutions made under Chapter VII
+severity of Security Council resolutions made under Chapter VII imply that the

-imply that the Security Council must be very specific under which Chapter it is
+Security Council must be very specific under which Chapter it is passing a

-Chapter VII requires member states to contribute armed forces for a
+requires member states to contribute armed forces for a multi-national fighting

 resolution requires them to contribute such armed forces.
 Furthermore, the purpose of a resolution